LowriWilliams/LowriWilliams.github.io/content/authors/admin/_index.md

 ---

-I am a Research Data Scientist at the School of Computer Science and Informatics at Cardiff University.
+I am a Lecturer at the [School of Computer Science and Informatics](https://www.cardiff.ac.uk/computer-science/) at [Cardiff University](https://www.cardiff.ac.uk/).
 My work focuses on the development of novel approaches to automated cyber defence.
-Currently, my interest is on how to capture user attitudes towards cyber technologies using text mining and machine learning techniques.
+Currently, my interest is on how to apply text mining and machine learning techniques in defence methodologies.

 {style="text-align: justify;"}